LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 AWS KMS is replacing the term customer master key (CMK) with AWS KMS key and KMS key.
 The concept has not changed.
 To prevent breaking changes, AWS KMS is keeping some variations of this term.
 The KMS keys that you create are customer managed keys.
 AWS services that use KMS keys to encrypt your service resources often create keys for you.
 KMS keys that AWS services create in your AWS account are AWS managed keys.
 KMS keys that AWS services create in a service account are AWS owned keys.

-Manual rotation scenarios
+Manual rotation is needed for folowing scenarios
-            - External Key
+            - External Key(Imported keys)
             - CloudHSM Keys
             - KMS key different schedule than supported 1 year
             - Asymettric keys